Ed Cole: Background

+He was survived by his ex-wife and wife as well as his natural children, adopted children from his second wife's previous marriage (David E., Anne Cole Pierce and Robert Joseph) and stepson William Jefferson McVey III.
+His funeral service was attended by more than 400, including dignitaries and industry executives.
+Cole's wife Dollie, routinely described as forceful and dynamic, would later become a chief advocate of the National Corvette Museum.

 Career

-Cole was the son of a dairy farmer.
-In his youth, he designed, built, and sold homemade radio sets, and as a teenager became a field representative for a tractor manufacturer.
-He wanted to be a lawyer, but landed a part-time job in an auto parts store while attending Grand Rapids Community College.
-He then enrolled in General Motors Institute, where he was a member of the Phi Kappa Epsilon (now Pi Kappa Alpha) Fraternity.
-Soon after Cole married his hometown sweetheart, Esther Engman.
-He worked in engineering, rising to co-head a team (with Harry Barr) that developed the 1949 Cadillac V8.
+Cole worked in engineering, rising to co-head a team (with Harry Barr) that developed the 1949 Cadillac V8.
 He was briefly assigned to run a GM plant in Cleveland, Ohio, when Chevrolet general manager Tom Keating requested his assignment as chief engineer.

 He became chief engineer of the Chevrolet Division in 1952.
-His most important task was to develop a new engine for Chevy's lineup to replace the Stovebolt Six; that new engine was Chevrolet's small-block V8, a massive success that remained in production for decades.
+His most important task was to develop a new engine for Chevy's lineup to replace the Chevrolet blue flame six (1937-1962); that new engine was Chevrolet's small-block V8, a massive success that remained in production for decades.
 He collaborated with Zora Arkus-Duntov to revitalize the weak-performing early Corvettes, and he also introduced engineering and design advancements in the Chevrolet car and truck lines between 1955 and 1962.

 Cole was promoted to general manager of Chevrolet in 1956.
 During these years, Chevy was a perennial sales leader, but with only larger cars in the lineup.
 As general manager of Chevrolet, he directed the development of the Corvair intended to pursue the compact car market.
 The strong early sales of the new car with its radical design with rear-engine, rear-wheel drive layout, put Cole on the cover of Time magazine October 5, 1959 issue.
 Cole was promoted to head the GM car and truck group in 1961, then to executive vice-president in 1965, and to president in 1967.